Maximal Achievable Service Rates of Codes and Connections to Combinatorial Designs: Introduction

 Reliable and scalable data access is a key requirement in modern computing systems, particularly under dynamic and uneven demands.
 Traditional systems have relied mainly on basic replication strategies~\cite{SRR:journals/tit/AktasJKKS21}.
 The increasing disparity in data popularity has motivated hybrid redundancy schemes that combine erasure coding with replication.
 In this context, \emph{Service Rate Region} (SRR) has emerged as a foundational metric, quantifying the set of achievable request rates supported by a given redundancy configuration~\cite{SRR:journals/tit/AktasJKKS21,SRR:conf/isit/KazemiKS20}.
 The concept of SRR is closely related to load-balancing~\cite{LB:AktasFSW21}, and it generalizes the problem of batch codes~\cite{SRR:conf/isit/KazemiKSS20}.
 It is also connected to the problem of access balancing; see, e.g.,~\cite{MaxMinSum:DauM'18} and the follow-up work.

-Previous work has largely characterized the SRRs of several important code families, including MDS, Simplex, first- and higher-order Reed-Muller codes, and locally recoverable codes; see~\cite{SRR:journals/tit/AktasJKKS21}, and more recently~\cite{SRR:lySV2025,SRR:preprint/arxiv/LySL25}.
-At the same time, other studies investigated code parameters, such as the field size and block length required for a target SRR \cite{CodeParameters:conf/isit/KilicRS24}.
-Despite these developments, many fundamental questions about the behavior and structure of the SRR remain open.
+Previous work has characterized the SRRs of several prominent code families, including MDS, Simplex, first- and higher-order Reed–Muller codes, and locally recoverable codes; see~\cite{SRR:journals/tit/AktasJKKS21}, and more recently~\cite{SRR:lySV2025,SRR:preprint/arxiv/LySL25}.
+Surprisingly, however, the SRR of Hamming codes--among the earliest known linear block codes--has not yet been determined.
+In parallel, other studies have examined code parameters such as field size and block length needed to support a given SRR~\cite{CodeParameters:conf/isit/KilicRS24}.
+Despite these advances, several fundamental questions concerning the structure and limits of SRRs remain unresolved.

 In distributed storage systems and SRR problems, each data object is retrieved through \emph{recovery sets} (or repair groups), which are collections of stored symbols that together enable the reconstruction of the desired object.
 This notion closely parallels that of \emph{majority-logic decoding} (MLD) in linear codes, where each message (or information) symbol is recovered using multiple (not necessarily disjoint) sets of codeword symbols.
-Each such set contributes a "vote" toward the true value of the message symbol, and decoding succeeds if the majority of these votes remain uncorrupted in the presence of noise in the communication channel.
+Each such set contributes a "vote" toward the actual value of the message symbol, and decoding succeeds if the majority of these votes remain uncorrupted in the presence of noise in the communication channel.
 Since errors in received codeword symbols affect all recovery sets that contain them, the effectiveness of MLD depends critically on the overlap structure among these sets.
+Codes that can be decoded using MLD are known as \emph{majority-logic decodable codes}.
+These codes are attractive in practice due to their inexpensive decoding circuitry and their potential to correct beyond their worst-case error bounds~\cite{Coding:books/PetersonW72}.